OrghoN/Dune/OverlayAbstractionDocumentation.md

 **files** - *vector<TFile \*\>* - A vector containing the list of files that the graphs are to be drawn from.
 Each file corresponds to the path in the same index.

 **paths** - *vector<TString\>* - A vector containing the list of paths that the graphs are to be drawn from.
-Each path should start from the root o the folder sturcture in the relevant file and go down to the variable.
+Each path should start from the root of the folder sturcture in the relevant file and go down to the variable.

 **colors** - *vector<Color_t\>* - A vector containing the list of the colors that the graphs are to be drawn in